 How many versions of the ACT test are there?

 The ACT test is available in two versions: paper and online/digital.
-While the majority of US students take the paper ACT, the online test known as the ACT Computer-Based Test (CBT) is the only version of the ACT available for international students.
-The paper ACT and CBT are the exact same tests - same sections, duration, types, number of questions, and scoring system.
+While U.S. students can choose either version, the online test, known as the ACT Computer-Based Test (CBT), is the only version available for international students.
+The paper ACT and the CBT are exactly the same test, with the same sections, duration, question types, number of questions, and scoring system.
 The only difference between the two versions is how these tests are administered.
 Note that you cannot take the CBT from home on your computer.
-It needs to be taken at school or a testing center.
+It must be taken at school or a testing center.

 ACT English Format

-The ACT English test is worth 25% of the total test score.
-It contains a total of 75 questions from five passages to be answered in 45 minutes.
+The ACT English test is worth 33.33% of the total test score.
+It contains a total of 50 questions from 6 passages to be answered in 35 minutes.
 The questions in this section evaluate your usage and/or mechanics and rhetorical skills and check your knowledge of grammar rules, punctuation, and sentence construction.

 Below is the list of question types you can expect on the English Test: